reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 An annotation is preceded by the @ sign.
 Some common examples of annotations are @Override and @Entity.

 @Override and @Entity are examples of Standard or built-in annotations provided by Java through the java.lang.annotations package.
-We can further extend the Core functionality to provide our own Custom annotations.
+We can further extend the Core functionality to provide our custom annotations.

 An Annotation by itself does not perform any action on the program.
-It simply provides information about the program that can be used at compile-time or run-time to perform further processing. @Override provides the functionality at compile time to trap typo errors by enforcing the rule for all overriding methods to have the same case sensitive name as the base method.
+It simply provides information about the program that can be used at compile-time or run-time to perform further processing.

+@Override provides the functionality at compile time to trap typo errors by enforcing the rule for all overriding methods to have the same case-sensitive name as the base method.

 The JUnit annotation @Test provides run-time functionality of distinguishing 'Test' methods in a class from helper or other methods.

 ### Standard Annotations

-These are the some of the Standard annotations that Java provides as part of the java.lang.annotations package.
+These are some of the Standard annotations that Java provides as part of the java.lang.annotations package.

     @SuppressWarnings - Used to indicate that warnings on code compilation should be ignored.
-We may want to suppress warnings which clutter up the build output.
+We may want to suppress warnings that clutter up the build output.

         @SuppressWarnings("unchecked") for example suppresses warnings associated with raw types.